-- A tonic-clonic seizure is the most common type of generalised seizure.
+- A tonic-clonic seizure (these were previously called grand mal seizures) is the most common type of generalised seizure.
 With this type of seizure your whole body stiffens, you lose consciousness and then your body shakes (convulses) due to uncontrollable muscle contractions.

-- Absence seizure is another type of generalised seizure.
+- An absence seizure (these used to be called petit mal) is another type of generalised seizure.
 With this type of seizure you have a brief loss of consciousness or awareness.
 There is no convulsion, you do not fall over and it usually lasts only seconds.
 Absence seizures mainly occur in children.

 - A myoclonic seizure is caused by a sudden contraction of the muscles, which causes a jerk.
 These can affect the whole body but often occur in just one or both arms.

 - A tonic seizure causes a brief loss of consciousness and you may become stiff and fall to the ground.

 - An atonic seizure causes you to become limp and to collapse, often with only a brief loss of consciousness.

 In focal seizures the burst of electrical activity starts in, and stays in, one part of the brain.
 Therefore, you tend to have localised (focal) symptoms.
 Different parts of the brain control different functions and so symptoms depend on which part of the brain is affected: